sophiecosgrove/sfia2/README.md

 * 11/06/20 Environment variables not exporting through Jenkins - added this line to the code so that the environment variables were included in the docker stack deploy command. env DATABASE_URI="${DATABASE_URI}" env TEST_DB_URI="${TEST_DB_URI} docker stack deploy --compose-file docker-compose.yml sfia2stack

 # Future Improvements
+## Fortune Aspect
+* As mentioned above, I believe that the user experience of the app could be improved by providing more specific fortunes and involving an interactive element.
+I would like to add comment and like functionality as this would provide elaboration on the fortunes recieved and some detail on if they were accurate to the individual.
+In addition, a customised fortune generation including forms to personalise the fortune or involving the time of access in the time aspect of the fortune would make the user experience more meaninful.
+Nonetheless, I do appreciate the simplicity of the app as it provides a simple and fast response.
+## Testing
+* I would have liked to implement another form of testing in my app such as selenium to test the front end including links and buttons.
+In addition, the mock testing does not test the apps integration and functionality in a real-life environment.
+Despite this, I am happy with my less formal practice of the app's working functionality by running it and checking the website works as well as observing the container logs and service list.
 # Acceptance Criteria
+## 4 services
+* I have created an app with four interactive services and a further fifth NGINX service.
+I believe I have met the criteria in this section as my first service hosts the interactive element of the app, using Jinja2 syntax to pass through a layout html for the webpages and it is the service responsible for triggering the other services into action.
+In addition, this service connects to a MySQL database which persists the created data in order for it to be retrieved on the website.
+Services 2 and 3 both create a random object as specified and service 4 creates an object based on the text responses received from services 2 and 3.
+## Different Implementations
+* In my presentation I will demonstrate how the services can be altered without disrupting the user experience.
+This is achieved using Docker Swarm's replica functionality which will continue to host the service whilst each replica is being updated.
+## MoSCow
+* The MoSCow criteria I created at the start of my project is as follows:
+* Must have - 4 micro services, a database, 2 implementations
+* Should have - best practices
+* Could have - a nice front-end website
+* Won't have - a complex website
+* I feel I have met my must have, should have and could have criteria which ensure the functionability and quality of the project.
+The won't have criteria is an area that I have discussed above in my risk assessment and future improvements so I am happy that this criteria although not achieved currently, could be achieved in the future.
 # Authors
 Sophie Cosgrove
 # License